Parvesh Cheena

-Parvesh Singh Cheena (born July 22, 1979) is an American actor.
+Parvesh Singh Cheena is an American actor.
 He is best known for his roles as Gupta in the TV series Outsourced and as Sunil Odhav on Crazy Ex-Girlfriend.
-He also voices Bodhi in T.O.T.S.
+He also voices Bodhi in T.O.T.S. and Blades in Transformers: Rescue Bots.

 Early life

-Cheena was born in Elk Grove, Illinois, of Indian descent.
+Cheena was born in Elk Grove Village, Illinois and is of Punjabi descent.
 He grew up in Naperville, Illinois, a suburb of Chicago, and went to Waubonsie Valley High School.
 He studied musical theatre at the Chicago College of Performing Arts.

+Career

+Cheena's first feature film role was in Barbershop as Samir.
+He reprised the role in the 2004 sequel, Barbershop 2: Back in Business.
+His other film roles include Because I Said So (2007), The Other End of the Line and The Ode (2008), House Broken (2009), Just Before I Go (2014), Everything Before Us (2015), Time Toys (2016), Literally, Right Before Aaron (2017), Lady and the Tramp (2019), Definition Please (2020), Music (2021), The Bob's Burgers Movie (2022), and Sometimes I Think About Dying (2023).

 Personal life

 Cheena is gay.
+He told Michael Jensen of AfterElton in September 2010 that he came out in college, told his family at age 21, and was in a relationship with a script coordinator at the time.
 In August 2021, he criticized representation of gay characters in media, telling Insider that "White people were allowed to be gay, in a sense, or be queer as an identifier.
 People see our color and ethnicity first before our sexuality."

 He is also a member of the Democratic Socialists of America.

 He currently resides in Los Angeles, California.